boyter/lc/README.md

 Add error handling for all the file operations and just in general.
 Most are currently ignored

+Add logic to guess the file type for SPDX value FileType

 Add unit and integration tests

 Investigate using "github.com/gosuri/uitable" for formatting https://github.com/gosuri/uitable

-Investigate using zlib compression for databases
+Investigate using zlib compression for databases as per the below

 ```
 package main